JonathanAMichaels/PixelProcessingPipeline/README.md

     python3 pipeline.py -f /path_to_experiment_folder -init

 This will generate a config.yaml file in that directory with all the relevant parameters for that experiment generated automatically.
 Open that file with any text editor and add any session specific information to the Session parameter section.
-For example, if you collected Myomatrix data you must specify which channels belong to which electrode and which channel is contains the sync information, since this information cannot be generated automatically.
+For example, if you collected Myomatrix data you must specify which channels belong to which electrode and which channel contains the sync information, since this information cannot be generated automatically.

 If the config.yaml is correct, you can run the pipeline with all steps